mdlincoln/mdlincoln.github.io/_posts/2013-09-16-presenting-at-the-sixteenth-century-society-conference.md

 - SCSC
 ---

-*I will be presenting this paper the [Sixteenth Century Society Conference](http://sixteenthcentury.org/conference/) in San Juan on October 24, 2013:*
+*I will be presenting this paper at the [Sixteenth Century Society Conference](http://sixteenthcentury.org/conference/) in San Juan on October 24, 2013:*